tinkerbell/cluster-api-provider-tinkerbell/docs/README.md

 Required metadata for hardware:
 - metadata.facility.facility_code is set (default is "onprem")
-- metadata.instance.id is set (should match the hardware's id)
+- metadata.instance.id is set (should be a MAC address)
 - metadata.instance.hostname is set
-- metadata.instance.storage.disks is set and contains at least one device matching an available disk on the system
+- metadata.spec.disks is set and contains at least one device matching an available disk on the system

 ### Mirror the necessary Tinkerbell actions to the registry